crawley-dev/rust-compiler/README.md

     - [x] unary
       - [x] LogicalNot
       - [x] BitwiseNot
-  - [ ] dynamically place variables on stack if they are(nt) used immediately.
+  - [x] dynamically place variables on stack if they are(nt) used immediately.
-    - on expr generation.
+    - don't push pop every intlit/var, use registers!
   - [ ] Testing infrastructure.

   - [ ] data types